 As a new player in the game, BulletVPN isn’t bad.
 They provide secure connections by providing various protocols, a kill switch, access to Netflix, and support torrenting while keeping a no-log policy.
 Those are a few things that even long-time VPNs fail to provide their users.

-The only catch to BulletVPN is their slow speed.
+The catch to BulletVPN is the servers.
 We’ve experienced their unsatisfactory speeds on some of their servers but there may be some servers that perform better.
 Their slow speed can let users stream freely but we wouldn’t say it’s the speed of a bullet.
+The server count is also on the low end of the spectrum.

 $3.75 a month for 12 months is a competitive offer.
 Having one account to connect three devices simultaneously is possible (although we would prefer more), unlimited bandwidth, means unlimited streaming and downloads is also possible with BulletVPN.